ShubhamBinary01/Wcat/README.md

 # Wcat
-wCat is a partial synchronous clone of cat command available in bash but not in windows cmd.
+Wcat is a partial synchronous clone of cat command available in bash but not in windows cmd.

 It has 2 main features:
     1- To display a text file. (single or multiple files)